Skip to content

 Recycled Neoprene

 Recycled neoprene yoga mats are eco-friendly, durable, and provide excellent cushioning with good grip and moisture resistance properties.
+Made from recycled wetsuit materials that might otherwise go into landfill.

 Pros: